-Our bi-annual Academy Meet and Expo will be held on November 11th from 1-3pm!
+Our Academy Meet and Expo is coming up soon!
 We are excited to present this awesome event where children can perform to the best of their ability in this non-competitive format.

 While gymnastics is a competitive sport, recreational gymnastics is also an extracurricular activity where kids can learn exciting new skills and obtain personal growth in strength, endurance, stretching, and other beneficial attributes.
 While healthy competition can be a great way for children to learn fundamental qualities of life, such as good sportsmanship, it got us thinking about the benefits of participating in non-competitive sports and activities.